amit-y11/the_ocr_bot/README.md

-# the_ocr_bot
+# the_ocr_bot (Optical Character Recognition Bot)
-Telegram bot to convert image to text using python Access this bot on telegram by @the_ocr_bot
+Telegram bot to extract text from image using python

+Access this bot on telegram by username @the_ocr_bot